4tai1/HackingCheatSheet/README.md

 ```
 * Unsorted bin
 ```
-If chunk size bigger then fast bin, it will be put in unsirted bin first.
+If chunk size bigger then fast bin, it will be put in unsorted bin first.
 If the chunk size we need doesn't in tcache and fast bin, chunk will be split from unsorted bin.
 ```
 ```